chaconnewu/awesome-augmented/awesomes/Awesome-Swift-Education.md

 <a href="https://github.com/FutureKit/FutureKit">
  FutureKit
 </a>
-, made by my coworker
+, made by my former coworker
 <a href="https://github.com/mishagray">
  @michaelgray
 </a>